 This is a series of four lectures on the works and career of the author André Gide (1869–1951).
 I delivered the lectures at Oxford University in 2017 and 2018, mainly for undergraduate students studying French literature in the Faculty of Medieval and Modern Languages.
 I have made them available here in the hope that they will continue to be of use to more students and readers.

 This lecture series was previously delivered by Professor Toby Garfitt of Magdalen College, until his retirement as a college tutor, and the text of my lectures owes a considerable debt to his work.

 Although the lectures are adapted to the specific needs of students at Oxford University, they provide a broad overview of Gide’s career, a discussion of some of the major themes and problems of his work, and a detailed discussion of extracts from some of his most widely read works.
 One of my main aims in these lectures is to direct readers towards some of Gide’s shorter works, which are now less widely read, but are arguably some of his most fascinating.
 I have tried to demonstrate how these relate to such major works as L’Immoraliste (1902) or Les Faux-monnayeurs (1925).
-One oversight is that there is very little mention of Gide’s writing for the theatre; this continues to be an under-appreciated part of Gide’s literary production, and I regret that I have done nothing to help remedy this.

-I have provided here, with some adaptation, the information that I originally gave to student on handouts at the lectures.
+I have provided here, with some adaptation, the information that I originally gave to students on handouts at the lectures.
 This includes some general guidance on approaching Gide’s work, a small selection of critical works on Gide, a summary of the content of the lectures, and a list of important dates.